-Sessions m, M # Subjects # Committees # Rounds (no chat, chat) s1, s2, s3 1,2 $12 \times 3$ $4 \times 3$ 10, 10 s4, s5, s6 2,3 $15 \times 3$ $3 \times 3$ 10, 10 s7, s8, s9 2,4 $18 \times 3$ $3 \times 3$ 10, 10 s1-s3 and s4-s6), and to have variation in the absolute difference M-m, keeping constant the relative size m/M, (sessions s1-s3 and s7-s9).
+We chose the values for m and M according to three criteria.
+First, given the complexity of the game, we kept the size of the committee small enough to maintain the possibility of conscious strategic choices by inexperienced players.
+Second, we chose group sizes so as to have variation in the relative minority size m/M, keeping constant the absolute difference M-m (sessions s1-s3 and s4-s6), and to have variation in the absolute difference M-m, keeping constant the relative size m/M, (sessions s1-s3 and s7-s9).
 Finally, we chose parameter values such that equilibria of the decentralized game exist in the family of simple profiles $(\sigma^c, \tau^d)$ , symmetric within groups, and within this family are unique.
 We select such equilibria as theoretical reference for the experiment because of their intuitive simplicity.
-We know that asymmetric equilibria exist for some of the experimental parameters, and we do not rule out other symmetric equilibria with more complex mixing strategies, but their emergence seems unlikely in our experimental environment, with random rematching and inexperienced subjects.
+We know that asymmetric equilibria exist for some of the experimental parameters, and we do not rule out other symmetric equilibria with more complex mixing, but their emergence seems unlikely in our experimental environment, with random rematching and inexperienced subjects.